 What Will Happen to The Price of R22?

-Many speculate as supplies of R22 diminish, prices will go up until it is finally more economical to simply buy a new, more efficient unit.
+Many speculate, that as supplies of R22 diminish, prices will go up until it is finally more economical to simply buy a new, more efficient unit.
 Remember, as the supplies of R22 diminish, so also will the numbers of old functional HVAC units which require R22.
 It’s all just panicky conjecture that prices will become astronomical.

 At the end of 2019, R22 prices were actually a tiny bit lower than they were in 2018.
 There hasn’t been rise in price yet, and it’s possible it never will.
 It all depends on how much is available and how long older systems will continue to need the old refrigerant.
 Prices may eventually go up in future but don’t expect an immediate and massive R22 price increase in 2020 here in Tucson.